 3. For developments containing multiple commercial and residential buildings, regardless of whether the buildings are on the same site, the applicant shall apply for commercial building permits prior to or at the same time residential building permits proportional to the total build-out ratio of the building.
 Unit count for residential units and square footage for commercial space are used when buildings are not identical.
 In no event may a commercial building permit be outstanding while all residential buildings or units have been granted permits.

 2.1.
-Example: For illustration purposes, this Section would be applied as follows for an approved development contains three (3) identical commercial buildings and four (4) identical residential buildings.
+Example: For illustration purposes, this Section would be applied as follows: for an approved development which contains three (3) identical commercial buildings and four (4) identical residential buildings.
 The applicant may apply for one (1) residential building permit for the first commercial building permit application, two (2) residential building permits with the second commercial building permit, and the last residential and commercial building permit could be processed together.
 In this scenario, the ratio of residential permits to commercial permits as a proportion of the total project buildout is: 25%/33%, 50%/66%, and 100%/100%, so the residential permits are equal to or less than the commercial permits at every stage.

 2.6 Enforcement.
 The City may withhold building permits for any building(s) in the project if the applicant has failed to comply with this Section.